 Coordinate and advise Club Sports Council and Executive Board Meetings

-Master’s degree in Sports Administration, Recreation, Athletic/Recreation Administration, Physical Education, Business Administration and/or related field required.
+Master's degree in Sports Administration, Recreation, Athletic/Recreation Administration, Physical Education, Business Administration and/or related field from a college or university accredited by a U.S. Dept. of Education or internationally recognized accrediting organization

 Demonstrated experience in collegiate Sport Club management and supervision including student organization advising, resource management, budgeting, program evaluation and risk management